solleks/f18-llvm-project/flang/docs/FIRArrayOperations.md

 to the new value has been added, replacing the previous mapping.
 These mappings can be added to the ssa-value, but will not be materialized in memory until the `fir.array_merge_store` is performed.
+`fir.array_update` can be seen as an array access with a notion that the array will be changed at the accessed position when `fir.array_merge_store` is performed.

 ## array_access

+The `array_access` provides a reference to a single element from an array value.
+This is *not* a view in the immutable array, otherwise it couldn't be stored to.
+It can be see as a logical copy of the element and its position in the array.
+Tis reference can be written to and modified withoiut changing the original array.

-The `array_access` operationis used to fetch the memory reference of an element in an array value.
+The `array_access` operation is used to fetch the memory reference of an element in an array value.

 ```fortran